-Dear Mr. Electrician: I want to install an outlet on a dedicated circuit for my window air conditioner.
-I’ve got it figured out how to run the 12/2 NM-B cable from the circuit breaker electrical panel in the basement up through the wall under the living room window.
+Dear Mr. Electrician: I want to install an electrical receptacle outlet on a dedicated circuit for my window air conditioner.
+I’ve got it figured out how to run the 12/2 NM-B cable from the main circuit breaker electrical panel in the basement up through the wall under the living room window.
 How do I install an electrical receptacle box in the wall that will contain the wire and support the receptacle?

 Locate Wall Stud to Install Outlet Box